Indiana University

 After the software is installed, BES redirection (mail delivery) will not take effect until you receive a message from the BES server as noted below.

 4. Set up answers for the Secret Question ID Verification service: In case your BlackBerry is lost or stolen, the BES administrator can enable a password on the device.
-For details and instructions, see With a BlackBerry at IU, what is the Secret Question ID Verification service?
+For details and instructions, see ARCHIVED: If my BlackBerry is ever lost or stolen, how do I remotely lock or erase it?